Advanced Redoubt |

 (1821 - 1947/present), Pensacola

 Located just to the east of Fort Barrancas, this was the main garrison post area and headquarters for the four area forts.
 Originally composed of some Spanish buildings in 1821, a new barracks was built in 1822 on Hospital Hill about 600 yards east of old Fort San Carlos de Barrancas, to replace the Pensacola Barracks which had burned down.
 The old Spanish-built hospital was replaced in 1830 with a new Marine Hospital.
 The post was administered by the U.S. Navy from 1825 - 1844, and was originally known as Post of Barrancas until 1847.
 Several new barracks and Officers' quarters were built between 1847 to 1851.
-Also known as Camp Barrancas (1) between 1840 and 1870.
+Also known as Camp Barrancas (1) between 1840 and 1870 when various temporary encampments were located here.
 Occupied by CSA troops until May 1862, with a six-gun battery built on post (see Civil War Defenses listed above).
 Renamed Post of Fort Barrancas in 1870.
 The National Cemetery was established in 1868, located at Hovey and Duncan Rds.
 New Officers' quarters and other buildings were constructed in the 1870's, and a new hospital was built in 1895.
 The original 1822 barracks building was still used until 1938.
 The post evolved into the Pensacola Naval Air Station after 1947.
 Many of the old buildings are still in use by the Navy.
 See also History of Pensacola NAS.
 Of interest nearby is the National Museum of Naval Aviation.

 ¤ Fort McRee (2)